HGGshiwo/jspsych-vue/README.md

 </script>
 ```

-Ensure not to use any local variables within `info`.
+> Ensure not to use any local variables within `info`.

-Same as the Plugin’s [trial method](https://www.jspsych.org/v7/developers/plugin-development/#trial), the component accepts two props:
+Same as the Plugin’s [trial method](https://www.jspsych.org/v7/developers/plugin-development/#trial), the Vue component can accepts two props:

-- `trial`: Parameters from the parameters object that can be passed in when defining the timeline
+- `trial`: Parameters from the parameters object that can be passed in when defining the timeline.
-- `on_load`: Callback function for the load event
+- `on_load`: Callback function for the load event.

 Please refer to the JsPsych documentation for specifics.

 ### 2. Define the timeline in js file.

-In a js file, for instance, `timeline/xxx.js` in the root directory, define a [trials](https://www.jspsych.org/v7/overview/timeline/), and set its component attribute to the component you have written.
+Just like psych, you should define the timelime to run trials.
+In a JS file, for instance, `timeline/xxx.js` in the root directory, define a [timeline](https://www.jspsych.org/v7/overview/timeline/).
+But insead of set plugin to `trial.type`, you should set vue component to `trial.component`.

 Example: